Kong/docs.konghq.com/app/_hub/kong-inc/post-function/how-to/_index.md

       --form "config.header_filter=@/tmp/serverless.lua"
     ```

 1. Verify the changes.
-Make a call to the Admin API and check the response header names have been changed:
+Make a call to the Admin API and check that the response header names have been changed:

     ```sh
     curl -v http://localhost:8000/test